cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 import TabItem from '@theme/TabItem';
 ```

-> Running the demo without docker containers, but with plain executables and scripts.
+> Running the demo without Docker containers, but with plain executables and scripts.

 :::info Context
-All commands below are written as if executed from the `demo` folder in the project repository, so make sure to clone the repository and `cd demo` before anything.
+All commands below are written as if executed from the `demo` folder in the project repository, so make sure to clone the repository and `cd demo` before doing anything.
 :::

 # Setting-up The Network

-One needs to prepare a `cardano-node` (devnet) and `hydra-node`s "manually".
+One needs to prepare a `cardano-node` (devnet) and a `hydra-node` "manually".
 These instructions assume you have both built and in scope for `cabal exec`.

 First, let's prepare and start an ad-hoc, single `cardano-node` devnet using our configuration.
 Note that this will create a `devnet` directory in your current working directory: